 Any degree-seeking student discontinuing studies at Hawai'i Pacific University is required to withdraw officially or apply for a leave of absence.
+See university course catalog for the withdrawal or leave of absence policy

 Administrative Withdrawal.
 Students are administratively withdrawn if: